robertshum/SuperHeroAPI/README.md

 }
 ```

+# Additional Features

+- Implemented server side caching using Redis, to offload work from the database for common queries.
+- JWT Authentication, to validate requests from front-end.
+- Simple performance monitoring of controllers (elapsed time).
+- Unit tests.

 # Front-end
 This project is the back-end which requires a front-end dashboard to visualize the entities.
-I have also built one and can be found here (SuperHero Dashboard): [https://github.com/robertshum/SuperHeroAPI](https://github.com/robertshum/SuperheroDashboard).
+I have also built one and can be found here (SuperHero Dashboard): [https://github.com/robertshum/SuperHeroDashboard](https://github.com/robertshum/SuperheroDashboard).
 The API can still be accessed via Swagger or similar frameworks (Postman for example).

 # Endpoints